dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/focus-overview.md

 <a name="Keyboard_Focus"></a>
 ## Keyboard Focus
  Keyboard focus refers to the element that is currently receiving keyboard input.
 There can be only one element on the whole desktop that has keyboard focus.
-In [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)], the element that has keyboard focus will have <xref:System.Windows.IInputElement.IsKeyboardFocused%2A> set to `true`.
+In WPF, the element that has keyboard focus will have <xref:System.Windows.IInputElement.IsKeyboardFocused%2A> set to `true`.
 The static property <xref:System.Windows.Input.Keyboard.FocusedElement%2A> on the <xref:System.Windows.Input.Keyboard> class gets the element that currently has keyboard focus.

  In order for an element to obtain keyboard focus, the <xref:System.Windows.UIElement.Focusable%2A> and the <xref:System.Windows.UIElement.IsVisible%2A> properties on the base elements must be set to `true`.
 Some classes, such as the <xref:System.Windows.Controls.Panel> base class, have <xref:System.Windows.UIElement.Focusable%2A> set to `false` by default; therefore, you must set <xref:System.Windows.UIElement.Focusable%2A> to `true` if you want such an element to be able to obtain keyboard focus.

- Keyboard focus can be obtained through user interaction with the [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)], such as tabbing to an element or clicking the mouse on certain elements.
+ Keyboard focus can be obtained through user interaction with the UI, such as tabbing to an element or clicking the mouse on certain elements.
 Keyboard focus can also be obtained programmatically by using the <xref:System.Windows.Input.Keyboard.Focus%2A> method on the <xref:System.Windows.Input.Keyboard> class.
 The <xref:System.Windows.Input.Keyboard.Focus%2A> method attempts to give the specified element keyboard focus.
 The returned element is the element that has keyboard focus, which might be a different element than requested if either the old or new focus object block the request.

  The following example uses the <xref:System.Windows.Input.Keyboard.Focus%2A> method to set keyboard focus on a <xref:System.Windows.Controls.Button>.